(A pdf version of this policy is available for download here)

 - ensure that candidates applying for jobs are made aware of the Council’s commitment to safeguarding and are expected to support this commitment if appointed.

-Employees, councillors and volunteers all have a duty to protect children, young people and vulnerable adults but are not responsible for deciding whether abuse is taking place.
+Employees, councillors, contractors and volunteers all have a duty to protect children, young people and vulnerable adults but are not responsible for deciding whether abuse is taking place.
 If they have concerns, these should be passed on to the Clerk, or direct to the Multi-Agency Referral Unit (MARU) at Cornwall Council.

 Persons applying for a position with the Council are expected to support the safeguarding policy and principles of the Council.